 8. MARRI should facilitate process of signing bilateral agreements for Joint Anti- Trafficking activities and encourage development of the Regional Agreement of Joint Anti-Trafficking activities.

 The first meeting as Steering group was held on 27 November 2019 in Podgorica.
-THB Coordinators agreed that evaluation of processes for developing THB strategies and updating the Guidelines in line with the GRETA and US recommendations, will strongly support their administrations in developing new strategies in the EU framework.
+The Coordinators against Trafficking in Human Beings agreed that evaluation of the processes for developing Antitrafficking strategies and updating the existing Guidelines to be in line with the GRETA and US recommendations, will strongly support their administrations in developing new strategies.

-The second meeting of the Steering group was held online, through the Microsoft Teams platform on 11 June 2020.
+The Second Meeting of the Steering group was held online, through the Microsoft Teams platform on 11 June 2020.
 The Coordinators discussed not only the project progress, but also the newest challenges that they were facing in the daily work, caused by the COVID-19.
 At the meeting, the participants welcomed the MARRI – GIZ support for evaluation of MARRI Participants’ THB Strategies (as agreed on the previous meeting) as well as the assistance in response of COVID-19 challenges, provided to the THB Coordinators’ Offices in all MARRI Participants, in line with the recommendations of the World Health Organization.

 The discussions of the fourth session of the PaCT Steering Group focused on developing approaches for enhancing the functionality of the National Referral Mechanisms (NRMs) as well as implementation of mental health and psycho-social support (MHPSS) measures in the reception centers and shelters for victims of trafficking in human beings.